joetrav12/rym2letterboxd/README.md

 The script will generate `import_film_catalog.csv` in the project directory.
 This file is formatted according to [Letterboxd's Import Guidelines](https://letterboxd.com/help/importing-data).

 ## Importing into Letterboxd
-1. Go to [Letterboxd's Importer](https://letterboxd.com/import) and click "SELECT A FILE".
+1. Go to [Letterboxd's Importer](https://letterboxd.com/import) and click 'SELECT A FILE'.
 2. Select the newly created `import_film_catalog.csv`.
-3. Review the Import summary, then click "IMPORT FILMS".
+3. Review the Import summary, then click 'IMPORT FILMS'.